Serrade Petit Cat

 • Lifespan: 9-13 years

-• Coat: Short, dense, and soft, comes in various colours and patterns like black, tabby, bi-color, and tortie.
+• Coat: Short, dense, and soft, comes in various colors and patterns like black, tabby, bi-color, and tortie.

 • Temperament: Friendly, playful, affectionate, vocal, intelligent, enjoys human interaction.